cdpxe/Network-Covert-Channels-A-University-level-Course/README.md

 I made sure that references are using links so that you and your students can get easier access to the publications.

-Please note that most content of this class is based on the book W. Mazurczyk, S. Wendzel, S. Zander, A. Houmansadr, K. Szczypiorski: [Information Hiding in Communication Networks](https://ieeexplore.ieee.org/book/7434879), WILEY-IEEE, 2016.
+Please note that quite some content of this class is based on the book W. Mazurczyk, S. Wendzel, S. Zander, A. Houmansadr, K. Szczypiorski: [Information Hiding in Communication Networks](https://ieeexplore.ieee.org/book/7434879), WILEY-IEEE, 2016.
 If you are an IEEE member, you should be able to download the book for free.

 [*YouTube Playlist for this Class*](https://www.youtube.com/watch?v=7YXXrbTah_s&list=PLlCWln7xuottidcUEsfqhXeV9fhIbkJ4s)